mosesjlee/FirstPythonServerClientExercise/readme.txt

 Preface:
+This is the response to one of my interviews with Dolby:

+“Design a program for file handling at a http server from a client.

+The client should be able to manipulate (read, update and delete portions of the file based on a input field and value) one or more files based on file names and content.

+Design and provide example code of client and server operations in Python.”

 Sorry about the code.
 I tried to comment as best as possible to help follow my logic.
 This is my first time experience on python server/client based applications and json objects.
 I learned everything on the go.
 It does what the challenge asks: you can manipulate, delete, and read data from the json file by querying the server for various information.

 ASSUMPTIONS: